-*EDITOR’S NOTE: Please be aware that this information was up to date as of March 2019.
-Since then, more states have been added to the PT Compact!
-For the most up to date list, please visit: PTCompact.org
+*EDITOR’S NOTE: Please be aware that this information was up to date as of October 2021.
+For the most up to date list of states participating, please visit: PTCompact.org

 Therapy Licensure Compacts